jelfring/particle-filter-tutorial/README.md

 ```

 # Running the example
-Run the demo script to run a particle filter for robot localization in the simulated world.
+To run a particle filter for robot localization in the simulated world, run the demo script `demo_running_example.py` directly in your IDE or use the command line command below.

 In Windows:
 ```sh